-- Wait 48 hours between when your work was returned and when you contact your TA/Professor except for the Public Performance grade. - Make an appointment to speak with your TA/Professor in person (the appointment should be with the person who graded your work). - Come to the appointment having read your TA/Professor's comments thoroughly and with a written explanation/argument for why your paper should be re-graded.
-If you chose to meet with me just to "understand" your grade then you can not make arguments for it then, unless you ALSO brought a written explanation.
-Otherwise, you will need to make a separate appointment.
-Your explanation should take into account the comments from your TA/Professor and explain why you think your paper deserves another look. - Keep in mind that asking for and receiving a re-grade, does not necessarily mean your grade will be higher. - Meeting for contesting public performance grades needs to be held by the Monday following the last day of presentations.
+- Wait 48 hours between when your work was returned and when you contact your Professor. - Make an appointment to speak with your Professor in person or through zoom - Come to the appointment having read your TA/Professor's comments thoroughly and with a written explanation/argument for why your paper/assignment should be re-graded.
+Your explanation should take into account the comments from your Professor and explain why you think your paper deserves another look. - Keep in mind that asking for and receiving a re-grade, does not necessarily mean your grade will be higher.